The project management is responsible for the content of the information provided.

 By combining the advantages of a highly validated biological model with the unprecedented automation possibilities offered by our future device, the Nagi Bioscience Design+ project aims to set a new standard among the technological tools offering alternative opportunities to traditional animal testing.
 In fact, the “Organism-on-Chip” device is meant to perfectly fill the current gap between cell-based (in vitro) and mice-based (in vivo) assay technologies.
 On the one hand, C. elegans provides a complete and reliable in vivo model, allowing the assessment of complex biological responses at whole-organism level, which are typically not observable using cell-based methods.
 On the other hand, our “worm assays” will be performed at high-throughput-like scales of automation and standardization, which is key to attain the throughput and reliability standards requested by industrial applications.

-The project is being executed together with recent graduate designers from the École cantonale d'art de Lausanne (ECAL), who perfectly complement the skills of our multidisciplinary team at EPFL, built at the interface between microtechnology, biology and robotics.
-Aims and outcomes of the project are moreover monitored by biologists from EPFL and UNIL, as first beta testers of the future device, and with experts from major industrial groups within our target markets, interested in potential collaborations/partnerships at the end of this project.
+The project was executed together with recent graduate designers from the École cantonale d'art de Lausanne (ECAL), who perfectly complement the skills of our multidisciplinary team at EPFL, built at the interface between microtechnology, biology and robotics.
+Aims and outcomes of the project have been moreover monitored by biologists from EPFL and UNIL, first beta testers of our device, and with experts from major industrial groups within our target markets, interested in potential collaborations/partnerships starting from 2020.
+The project allowed finalizing a full re-design of key hardware and software components of our prototype and successfully assembling our first pre-industrial device.

 Persons involved in the project